 View the Fall 2018 course syllabus here.

-University faculty are eligible to apply to participate in the Virtual University.
+Faculty currently employed by a U.S. university are eligible to participate in the Virtual University.

 To participate in the Virtual University, each instructor must meet the following requirements: